Classical and consecutive pattern avoidance in rooted forests: Forest-shape-Wilf equivalences

 \begin{definition} We say two sets $\mathcal{M}$ and $\mathcal{M}'$ of permutation matrices are \textit{forest-shape-Wilf equivalent} if $|S_Y(\mathcal{M})|=|S_Y(\mathcal{M}')|$ for all forest-Young diagrams $Y$. \end{definition}

 \begin{remark} In accordance with \cref{rmk:leaf/root}, our definition of forest-shape-Wilf equivalence may perhaps more properly be referred to as \textit{leaf-heavy-forest-shape-Wilf equivalence}, as we are using leaf-heavy forest-Young diagrams.
-It is possible that some sets of matrices are instead \textit{root-heavy-forest-shape-Wilf equivalent}. \end{remark}
+It is possible that some sets of matrices are instead \textit{root-heavy-forest-shape-Wilf equivalent}, but we do not currently know any examples of such equivalences. \end{remark}

 We identify a permutation $\sigma=\sigma(1)\cdots\sigma(k)\in\mathcal{S}_k$ with the $k\times k$ permutation matrix $M$, where the entry in the $i$th row and $j$th column of $M$ equals $\delta_{i,n+1-\sigma(j)}$.
 This allows us to keep the resemblance with the ``shape'' of $\sigma$, which is the convention adopted in \cite{sw}.
 Note this differs from the convention in \cite{bwx}.
 In view of this correspondence between permutations and permutation matrices, we note the following: